UKayeF/focusBlur/README.md

 Just blur out the distracting content

 ### How To Include
-A JavaScript Element blurrer.
-Written as an IIFE this can easily be embedded via Tampermonkey or Greasemonkey but it could just as well be included in a script tag.
+Written as an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) this can easily be embedded via Tampermonkey or Greasemonkey but it could just as well be included in a script tag.
 Also copy&paste into console is an option.
 Next step will be a chromium extension for easier use.

 ### How To Use
 Press Alt-J to start.